 Island ecosystems, including the Hawaiian Islands, have some of the highest bird extinction rates in the world.
 Before the arrival of humans, the Hawaiian Islands supported 113 unique bird species, including flightless geese, ibis, rails and 59 species of honeycreepers.
 Already, 70 of those species have become extinct and at least 30 more are headed in that direction.

 For more than a decade Pacific Birds has been focused on Hawaii’s wetlands inhabited by six endemic waterbird species.
 They are all endangered, primarily due to the loss and degradation of wetlands, the introduction of non-native plants and animals, competition for water resources, and avian disease.
 The effects of changes in climate, including sea level rise, will alter the dynamics of the remaining wetland systems.
 Throughout the Pacific Islands, avian species face these and other threats, creating a cascade of irreversible alterations to native habitats.
 More bird species could become extinct in less than a decade.

 Hawaii's Endangered, Endemic Waterbirds include:

 Pacific Birds is working with partners to:

-Enhance networking within the Hawaii conservation community that will further focus collaborative efforts for wetland and waterbird conservation.
+Enhance networking within the Hawaii conservation community that will further focus collaborative efforts for habitat and bird conservation.

 Generate a powerful base of public support and awareness for bird and habitat conservation in Hawaii.

-Support critical research and prioritize the highest conservation needs for waterbirds on the Hawaiian Islands.
+Support critical research and prioritize the highest conservation needs for birds on the Hawaiian and other Pacific Islands.